-A study by Mayfield and Nash (1976) found that roughly one-third of faculty women perceive themselves to be victims of discrimination in salary and one-fourth discrimination in rank.
-Also, one-fourth of the women in their study indicated that performance standards were higher for them than their male counterparts.
-When gender and ethnicity were combined, Black women professors were less satisfied than both white women and Black male colleagues.
-Caribbean scholars reported virtually no racist practices and only a few discriminatory practices that were believed to be based more on gender and age than ethnicity.
+A study from Mayfield and Nash (1976) found that roughly one-third of faculty women perceive themselves to be victims of discrimination in salary and one-fourth discrimination in rank.
+Also, one-fourth indicated that performance standards were higher for them than their male counterparts.
+When gender and ethnicity were combined, Black women professors were less satisfied than both White women and Black men colleagues.
+Caribbean scholars reported virtually no racist practices and only a few discriminatory practices that were believed to be based more on gender and age.

 The debate over the tenure system has existed for quite some time, yet little has been done because few viable alternatives have been proposed.
-In the early 1960s, more than 20 states proposed legislation for the first time to reform or abolish tenure for new prospective faculty.
-In the book, Scholarship Reconsidered (1990), Boyer examines the movement from teaching, to service, to research, and its implications on the roles of faculty.
-He begins by illustrating the renewed concern for undergraduate education, teaching, service, and the core curriculum.
-He states: "at no time in our history has the need been greater for connecting the work of the academy to the social and environmental challenges beyond the campus....
+In the early 1960s, over 20 states proposed legislation for the first time to reform or abolish tenure for new prospective faculty.
+The community colleges of Virginia was the only bill which passed of the 20 submitted for legislation.
+In his book, Scholarship Reconsidered (1990), Boyer examined the movement from teaching, to service, to research, and its implications on the roles of faculty.
+He began by illustrating the renewed concern for undergraduate education, teaching, service, and the core curriculum.
+He stated: "at no time in our history has the need been greater for connecting the work of the academy to the social and environmental challenges beyond the campus....
 We need a renewed commitment to service" (p. xii).
 Since scholarship is most often the primary requirement for tenure, it is important to explore ways to redefine scholarly activity.